woprrr/drupal8-composer-template/README.md

     docker-compose exec -T php composer export-conf
     ```

-2. After your first install of project change `site.profile: your_profile_name` to `site.profile: config_installer` in `app/Drupal/parameters.yml.dist` file.
-That take ability to re-install / update your drupal instance with ./config exported configuration.
+2. After your first install of Drupal instance edit the `.env` file and change the following variable `DRUPAL_INSTALL_PROFILE=standard` to `DRUPAL_INSTALL_PROFILE=config_installer`.
+That take ability to re-install / update your drupal instance with ./config/* exported configuration states.

 3. Re-install or update your instance from exported configuration

     **Re-install:**
     With Drop of current drupal database and complete re-import of ./config
         ```sh
         make drupal-si
         ```

     **Update:**
     With following drupal commands (up-db / ent-up ).
     > Every action processed by scripts switch your Drupal instance on `maintenance` mode and switch Online after every action automatically.

     ```sh
     make drupal-update
     ```